MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 These credits come from tenant-level or environment-level allocation.

 Each day, the environment's consumption since the beginning of the month is computed.
+- When the consumption is close to allocated credits, a banner is displayed in Power Platform admin center capacity page and notification email is sent to Admin

-- When the consumption exceeds allocated credits, a banner is displayed, and Maker actions are blocked.
+- When the consumption exceeds allocated credits, a banner is displayed in AI Builder page, and Maker actions are blocked.
-- When the consumption is much higher than allocated credits (small overage is allowed), AI Builder actions in flows and apps are blocked.
+- When the consumption is much higher than allocated credits (some overage is allowed), AI Builder actions in flows and apps are blocked.
+Flows and Apps receive an error.

 ## Resolution